mit-han-lab/distrifuser/README.md

 where `$N_GPUS` is the number GPUs you want to use.

+We also provide a minimal script for running SD1.4/2 with DistriFusion in [`scripts/sd_example.py`](https://github.com/mit-han-lab/distrifuser/blob/main/scripts/sd_example.py).
+The usage is the same.

 ### Benchmark

 Our benchmark results are using [PyTorch](https://pytorch.org) 2.2 and [diffusers](https://github.com/huggingface/diffusers) 0.24.0.
 First, you may need to install some additional dependencies: